Trusted Vedic Astrology Platform

 DebilitationVrishabha or Mithuna

 A Dosha (literally 'fault' or 'blemish') in Jyotish is a specific planetary configuration that classical texts associate with obstruction in particular life domains.
-Doshas are not curses or permanent defects — they are structural signals that a specific house lord or Karaka planet is under pressure, and that the corresponding life area requires conscious attention, specific remedial measures (Parihara), or Dasha-level timing before it flowers.
-AstroKund flags Doshas in the computed chart with their precise formational basis — which planets are involved, which house they occupy, and what the classical text citations for the configuration are.
+Doshas are not curses or permanent defects — they are structural signals that a specific house lord or Karaka planet is under pressure, requiring conscious attention, specific remedial measures (Parihara), or Dasha-level timing before that life area flowers.
+AstroKund flags Doshas in the computed chart with their precise formational basis — which planets are involved, which Bhava they occupy, and the classical text citations for that configuration.

 Mangal Dosha (Kuja Dosha)